 Download trend of Nepali mobile banking apps

 Digital banking penetration is relatively lower in Nepal compared to other Asian countries.
 But, it is growing exponentially.
 Majority of the banks in Nepal have been providing mobile banking facility to their users.
-Moreover, most of the commercial banks in Nepal (Class A banks) have their apps downloaded by over 100 thousand users.
+Moreover, many of the commercial banks in Nepal (Class A banks) have their apps downloaded by over 100 thousand users.
 And this number is growing every other day.